SPDR S&P 500 ETF Trust: Structure and expiration

 SPY is structured as a unit investment trust (UIT), an investment company that does not have a portfolio manager or board of directors.
 The trustee of the trust is State Street Global Advisors Trust Company and the sponsor is PDR Services LLC, a subsidiary of Intercontinental Exchange.

 As a result of being structured as an UIT, it cannot exist in perpetuity and must have an expiry date.
 According to the trust's legal structure, there are 11 millennials living in the United States upon whose lives the life of the trust is pegged.
-8 of the 11 individuals chosen had some connection to the employees of the American Stock Exchange who first founded the ETF.
+Eight of the 11 individuals chosen had some connection to the employees of the American Stock Exchange who first founded the ETF.
 SPY will cease to exist on January 22, 2118, or 20 years after the last of the 11 individuals die, whichever comes first.

-Competition

-Other ETFs that are based on the S&P 500 index include: